privacycg/CHIPS/README.md

 One concern about introducing partitioned cookies is the proliferation of state on users' machines.
 With unpartitioned third-party cookies, a single third party only needed to set one cookie on a user's machines which could be used for cross-site requests across all top-level sites a user visits.
-After unpartitioned third-party cookies are removed, a third party will need to set one cookie per top-level context the user visits, resulting in more cookies set on user's machines.
+After unpartitioned third-party cookies are removed, a third party will need to set one cookie per top-level context that the user visits, resulting in more cookies set on user's machines.

 Browsers that wish to support partitioned cookies must impose additional limitations on the number of cookies available to a third-party domain per-partition.

 However, it is also necessary for user agents to design these limits in a way that does not allow malicious third parties from learning cross-site information about users.
-See [Limit the number of cookies in a top-level context's partition](#limit-the-number-of-cookies-in-a-top-level-contexts-partition) for [Applying the 180 cookies-per-domain limit](#applying-the-180-cookies-per-domain-limit) in [Alternative Solutions](#alternative-solutions) for more details.
+See [Limit the number of cookies in a partition](#limit-the-number-of-cookies-in-a-partition) for [Applying the 180 cookies-per-domain limit](#applying-the-180-cookies-per-domain-limit) in [Alternative Solutions](#alternative-solutions) for more details.

 ## Detailed Design

+### Partitioning model

+Today, cookies are keyed on the hostname or domain of the site that set them, i.e. their _host key_.
+After CHIPS, cookies that opt into partitioning will be double-keyed on their _partition key_ and their _host key_.
+A cookie's partition key is the [site](https://html.spec.whatwg.org/#sites) (i.e. scheme and registrable domain) of the top-level URL the browser was visiting at the start of the request to the endpoint that set the cookie.

+Likewise, a request's partition key is the site of the top-level URL the browser is visiting at the start of a request.
+Browsers must only send a cookie with the `Partitioned` attribute in requests with the same partition key as that cookie.

+If the top-level site has an `https` scheme and is part of a [First-Party Set](https://github.com/privacycg/first-party-sets), the third-party can share the same partition across sites within the same set.
+In this case, the domain component of the partition key is the [owner domain](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set) of the First-Party-Set.
+This is consistent with Chrome’s [privacy principle of partitioning identity by first party](https://github.com/michaelkleber/privacy-model#identity-is-partitioned-by-first-party-site), and ensures that tracking across unrelated sites is prevented by the obsoletion of unpartitioned third-party cookies.

+If the top-level site has an `http` scheme, the First-Party Set feature [does not apply](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set), since it is only supported on secure origins.

 ### Opt-in cookie attribute

-We propose a new cookie attribute, `Partitioned`, which must be specified by the `Set-Cookie` header to indicate that the cookie should be stored in a per-top-level partition.
+We propose a new cookie attribute, `Partitioned`, which must be specified by the `Set-Cookie` header to indicate that the cookie should only be delivered in the same partition the cookie was set in.
 Any cookies that are not set with the `Partitioned` attribute will eventually be blocked in third-party contexts.
 (Note: Other features like the [`SameParty`](https://github.com/cfredric/sameparty) attribute may adjust the details of such blocking across domains within the same First-Party Set.)

-### Partition by top-level context

-Cookies set with the `Partitioned` attribute must only be sent to the third-party host when the user agent is in the same _top-level context_ as when the cookie was first set.

-For most sites, the top-level context is just the top-level site.
-However, when the top-level site is part of a [First-Party Set](https://github.com/privacycg/first-party-sets), the third-party can share the same partition across sites within the same set.
-This is consistent with Chrome’s [privacy principle of partitioning identity by first party](https://github.com/michaelkleber/privacy-model#identity-is-partitioned-by-first-party-site), and ensures that tracking across unrelated sites is prevented by the obsoletion of unpartitioned third-party cookies.

 ### Using `Set-Cookie` with `Partitioned`